15 Visualization

 Choosing the right amount of information in your visualizations.

-To describe data, visualization is key in data analytics.
 Tabular data is how computers process information.
-It is not how we can best process data.
+It is not how humans best process data.
 However, do not discount showing numbers in tables.
 Whether raw data or summarized data, tabular displays have their place.
 Let’s look at an example.

 Tree Apple Period 1 Period 2 Period 3 Period 4 Period 5 Period 6